jmarkow/spikoclust/README.md

 ### Quick start

-This toolbox assumes that your data is organized into a samples x trials double-precision Matrix.
-For example, if your matrix is 10e3 rows x 100 columns, then the script assumes there are 10e3 time samples and 100 trials (1 trial is fine).
+This toolbox assumes that your data is organized into a samples x trials x channels double-precision Matrix.
+For example, if your matrix is 10e3 rows x 100 columns x 1, then the script assumes there are 10e3 time samples and 100 trials (1 trial is fine).
 To sort your data, try

 ```
 >>cluster=spikoclust_sort(mydata,24e3,'align_method','min','auto_clust',1,'freq_range',[400 6e3]);